TheShifterDev/RGBKShifter/README.md

 "Polyducks" for the "japanese woodblock" pallet used in testing https://lospec.com/palette-list/japanese-woodblock
 ## Notes
 # TODO
-* [ ] change packer to test if a restricted size of image could contain all the subimages and return the size in res
+* [ ] change packer to test for unused lines and columns and trimm them
 * [ ] rename confusing variable names to clearer ones
 * [ ] change code to have a unified style
 * [x] fix bug where creating an atlas always inores the last fed image